mylastore/koa-api/README.md

 ## Installing / Getting started
 - Important! rename example.env to .env and enter your credentials & make sure you have mongoDB running.
-- Create certs & keys directories inside the secrets directory and genera local certs and key inside.
+- Create certs & keys directories inside the secrets directory and generate local certs and key inside.
 Secure cookie are used on local development (to simulate production issue).

 ``` bash
 # Install dependencies